sourav-cse-dev/natures-partner/README.md

 ## How to Run Locally

 1. Clone the repository: `git clone https://github.com/sourav-cse-dev/natures-partner.git`
+2. Run `npm i` for installing dependencies.
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.

 ## Contributions